Are you a participant?

 Harvard Business Review

-As lead researcher, Leigh Thompson put it, “Candor led to greater creativity”.
-Opening up to judgement before the brainstorming session meant that there was less fear of judgement when the session began.
+As the lead researcher, Leigh Thompson put it, “Candor led to greater creativity.”
+Opening up to judgment before the brainstorming session meant that there was less fear of judgment when the session began.

-• Desert Island inventory – Ask everyone what 3 items they would take if dropped on a desert island for a year.
+- Desert Island Inventory – Ask everyone what 3 items they would take with them if they’ll be dropped and isolated on a desert island for a year.

-• 21 questions – One person thinks of a celebrity and everyone else has to find out who it is in 21 questions or less.
+- 21 questions – One person thinks of a celebrity and everyone else has to find out who it is by only asking 21 questions or less.

 💡 Need a free quiz?
 You’ll find loads of choices in AhaSlides’ interactive quiz template library.

-One of Einstein’s favourite quotes was this: “If I had an hour to solve a problem, I’d spend 55 minutes defining the problem and 5 minutes thinking about solutions.”
-Well, it actually wasn’t, but the message rings true.
+One of Einstein’s favorite quotes was this: “If I had an hour to solve a problem, I’d spend 55 minutes defining the problem and 5 minutes thinking about solutions.”
+The message rings true, especially in today's fast-paced world, where people often rush to find quick solutions without fully understanding the problem at hand.

 The way you phrase your problem has a huge impact on the ideas that come out of your brainstorming session.
-It’s pressure on the facilitator, but there are a few best practices to make sure you’re kicking things off right.
+The facilitator may be put under pressure, but there are a few best practices to make sure you’re kicking things off right.

 Here’s one: be specific.
-Don’t give your team a lazy, generalised problem and expect them to come up with the perfect solution.
+Don’t give your team a lazy, generalized problem and expect them to come up with the perfect solution.

 Instead of: “What can we do to increase our sales?”

-Try: “How should we focus on social channels to maximise our revenue?”
+Try: “How should we focus on social channels to maximize our revenue?”

-Giving teams a clear starting point (in this case, channels) and asking them to work towards a clear end point (maximise our revenue) helps them formulate the path with great ideas.
+Giving teams a clear starting point (in this case, channels) and asking them to work towards a clear end point (maximize our revenue) helps them formulate the path with great ideas.

 You can even move away from the question format entirely.
-Try approaching problems from the end users’ perspective with a user story, which compacts all the information necessary for the problem into one simple sentence.
+Try approaching problems from the users’ perspective with their personal story, which compacts all the information necessary for the problem into one simple sentence.

 Instead of: “What feature should we develop next?”